4 Common Jewelry Repairs… and How to Avoid Them

 1. Gem loss due to loose or worn prongs

 Gemstones can be lost for a variety of reasons.
-An unavoidable one involves a runaway suitcase on an escalator at an international airport and an avoidable one involves gardening.
+An unavoidable one involves a clash with a runaway suitcase on an escalator at an international airport.
+An avoidable one involves gardening.
 From the dramatic to the domestic, here are things to know to prevent loss:

 • Prongs can catch on garments.
-This is a sign the setting is compromised.
+This is a sign that the setting is compromised.

 • Jewelry can be accidentally bumped or come into contact with hard surfaces.
-Check immediately to see if a stone has fallen out, become loose, or cracked.
-Remove your jewelry (and tuck it away in a secure place) then have it checked by a professional jeweler to assess the integrity of the piece.
+If this happens, check immediately to see if a stone has fallen out, become loose, or cracked.
+Remove your jewelry (and tuck it away in a secure place), then have it checked by a professional jeweler to assess the integrity of the piece.

 PRO TIP: SOME GEMS ARE BETTER AS SPECTATOR JEWELS!